CambridgeUniversityDataScience/AvivaQuantum/README.md

 We recommend having a look at the description in "Cambridge Data Science Hack Notebook.pdf " then, so that you get a feeling for the data.

+## Handing in your results

+Please send your predictions before 4.00pm to Jonty (jonty.haberfield@aviva.com).

+Subject line in the email should be – ‘Aviva Challenge: <NAME>’ If multiple team members, then use surnames e.g. Hayes Dalglish Haberfield Only one submission should be made.

 ## The presentation

 Here some hints on how to best go about the presentation for the final day: